Restaurants calm customers, say their romaine is safe - Red Deer Advocate

 ANN ARBOR, Mich. — Restaurants’ advice to their customers?
 Romaine calm.

 The government is still investigating how romaine lettuce from Yuma, Arizona, apparently became contaminated with E. coli bacteria.
-As of this week, at least 84 people in 19 states have gotten sick, according to the U.S. Centers for Disease Control and Prevention.
+As of Friday, at least 98 people in 22 states have gotten sick, according to the U.S. Centers for Disease Control and Prevention.

 Growers in Yuma typically plant romaine lettuce between September and January.
 During the peak of the harvest season, which runs from mid-November until the beginning of April, the Yuma region supplies most of the romaine sold in the U.S. The outbreak came as the harvest of romaine was already near its end.